Cisco

 Series A in 2007

-ZeroG Wireless is a company focused on developing innovative wireless solutions to connect a diverse range of devices to the Internet.
-With the increasing prevalence of Wi-Fi infrastructure, ZeroG aims to facilitate the connectivity of various applications, especially in industrial, scientific, and medical sectors.
-The company specializes in Wi-Fi input/output chips and modules, as well as development tools tailored for utility and smart energy, consumer electronics, industrial controls, remote device management, retail, and healthcare industries.
-By leveraging its expertise in low-power, integrated design and a deep understanding of embedded systems, ZeroG Wireless is committed to providing accessible Wi-Fi solutions that simplify engineering efforts and accelerate time to market for connected devices.
+ZeroG Wireless is a developer of innovative wireless solutions aimed at connecting a wide range of devices to the Internet.
+The company specializes in the design and production of Wi-Fi I/O chips and modules, as well as development tools tailored for various applications.
+Its offerings cater to diverse industries including utility and smart energy, consumer electronics, industrial controls, remote device management, retail, as well as medical and healthcare sectors.
+By leveraging expertise in low-power, integrated design and embedded systems, ZeroG Wireless aims to facilitate the seamless integration of wireless connectivity into numerous devices, thereby addressing the growing demand for reliable and efficient Internet access in an increasingly connected world.

 BroadWare Technologies